Guides Nutrition Guides Protein

 Conclusion

-In the context of maintaining a reasonable balance between convenience, real protein needs, getting micronutrients from whole foods, gastrointestinal tolerance and budget, we recommend limiting yourself to a maximum of 2 servings of a protein supplement.
+In the context of maintaining a reasonable balance between convenience, real protein needs, getting micronutrients from whole foods, gastrointestinal tolerance and budget, we recommend limiting yourself to a maximum of 2 servings of a protein supplement, however it will also depend on the individual and their daily needs.

 How many scoops of protein powder do you take in a day?
 Let me know in the comments.